 - apply financial knowledge and key competencies to practical situations.

-Accounting and Economics are recognised subjects for university entrance.
+Accounting is a recognised subject for university entrance.

 Marcellin College YES teams Manaia and Indo-Pinoy at AUT for regional pitch finals.